malipek/arduino-gm/README.md

 * It's important that Arduino board is powered with stabilized 5V (stable 5V is present on Arduino RAW pin)
 * System works with both 5V and 3.3V logic level
-* Data is refreshed approximately every 1 hour to extend lifespan of the Geiger tube
+* Data is refreshed approximately every 1 hour, after measurement GM couner is powered down, to extend lifespan of the Geiger tube
+* OLED display is set to I2C mode
 * **Danger!
 Geiger tube is powered with high voltage!
 Don't touch bare metal connections when the board is powered!
 Discharge the step-up converter before you start the work, for example by attaching voltmeter in the 1000V range to Geiger tube, until voltage drops to 0.**

 ## RadiationD-v1.1(CAJOE) modification